Frequently asked questions

 Microsoft 365 Copilot presents a specific challenge: it's integrated deeply into M365 apps (Word, Excel, Teams, Outlook), and that traffic doesn't flow through a standard HTTPS proxy the same way browser-based ChatGPT use does.

-Mandate's forward proxy path covers browser-based AI tools — ChatGPT, Claude, Gemini, and AI accessed via browser.
+Mandate's forward proxy path covers browser-based AI tools: ChatGPT, Claude, Gemini, and other AI accessed via browser.
 For M365 Copilot specifically, coverage depends on whether your Microsoft tenant traffic routes through Mandate's proxy, which varies by your M365 configuration and network architecture.
 For developer and API traffic (GitHub Copilot via API, Azure OpenAI Service API calls), the API gateway path covers that directly.

 What do employees see when their request is blocked or redacted?